 - The branch only accepts animals for re-homing from RSPCA Inspectors.
 The Branch does not accept unwanted or stray animals directly from members of the public.

-- Animals which come into the branch for re-homing will be kept for a minimum of 4 months.
-If no potential adopter has come forward in that time the branch will then undertake a targeted marketing campaign to minimize the length of time an animal remains in kennels in order to keep down levels of stress this can cause to the animal.
+- Animals which come into the branch for re-homing will be kept for a minimum of 4 months and if no potential adopter has come forward during that time the branch will then undertake a targeted marketing campaign to minimize the length of time an animal remains in kennels in order to keep down levels of stress this can cause to the animal.

 - Animals will be micro-chipped prior to leaving our care.